nmstreethran/ml-elec-model/README.md

 ## Documentation

 Documentation is written in the repository's [GitHub Wiki](https://github.com/nmstreethran/elec-sys-data/wiki).
+The files can also be found in the [docs](docs/) folder.

 ## Cloning the repository